LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 everything births to existence,

-paradox that nothing births,
+paradox that nothing births is,

-everything always existed,
+everything always existed.

-even the illusory movement.

 &nbsp;

-Minds scatered in one place,
+Minds scattered in one place;

-everything, dimensioned days,
+everything in its place,

 these dimensions are a joke,

-we're in a single point.
+we're a single layout point.

 &nbsp;